Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: QAOA for solving QLSP

 Despite the potential advantages, several severe caveats of using QAOA for QLSP arise when we consider beyond the time complexity.
-The first is the cost for the classical optimization is hard to known \textit{a priori}.
-The optimization may require many iterations, which overwhelms the gain of QAOA's reduced time complexity.
+The first is that classical optimization of the angles $\{\beta_i,\gamma_i\}_{i=1}^{P}$ can be difficult.
+Commonly used classical optimization algorithms, such as the gradient descent method, are likely to be stuck at local optimizers and thus result in sub-optimal performance.
+The cost for the classical optimization is also hard to known \textit{a priori}.
+The optimization may require many iterations, which can diminish the gain of the runtime reduction.
 The second is related to the accurate computation of the objective function $O(\theta^{(k)})$.
 Note that the minimal spectrum gap of $H_1$ is $\Or(\kappa^{-1})$.
-In order to obtain an $\epsilon$-approximation, the precision of measuring $O(\theta)=\braket{\psi_\theta|H_1|\psi_\theta}$ should be at least $\Or(\epsilon/\kappa)$.
-Hence $\Or(\kappa^2/\epsilon^2)$ repeated measurements can be needed to achieve the desired accuracy.
+In order to obtain an $\epsilon$-approximation, the precision of measuring $O(\theta)=\braket{\psi_\theta|H_1^2|\psi_\theta}$ should be at least $\Or(\epsilon^2/\kappa^2)$.
+Hence $\Or(\kappa^4/\epsilon^4)$ repeated measurements can be needed to achieve the desired accuracy.